|

 him.
 The German was having a hissy fit.
 I guess Tucker finally figured out a

+way to make room for the guy though.
 To make room they made ole Blue move his rat trap of a boat out to anchor in the

 shallows.
 Blue got all riled up about it and I could hear him telling Trevor